• Follow Us

 Adoption fee – $75

-Hi, I’m Haploblepharus edwardsii, aka the puffadder shy shark.
+Hi, I’m Poroderma africanum, aka the pyjama shark.
 I’m a special shark for South Africa, as I am endemic and my range is limited to its southern coastline.
-At the Shark Research Unit, I thrill the scientists with my awesome bio fluorescence (glow in the dark) abilities!
+At the Shark Research Unit, I thrill the scientists with my awesome ability to curl up into a donut.

 Adoption fee – $50